AdrianKrebs/datalens/README.md

-# File Q&A with Next.js and Flask
+# Datalens

-File Q&A is a web app that lets you find answers in your files.
-You can upload files and ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant files. \
+Datalens is a web app that lets you filter any data with LLMs.
+You can define any criteria and and input source, and the app will use an LLM model like GPT or Claude to surface the relevant data for your criteria.

+The current version is limited to job data, but future version will let you assess other data types like events, news, or any other data.

 ## Requirements

 To run the app, you need:

-- An OpenAI API key.
-You can create a new API key [here](https://beta.openai.com/account/api-keys).
+- An OpenAI API or Anthropic Claude key.
-- A Pinecone API key and index name.
-You can create a new account and index [here](https://www.pinecone.io/).
 - Python 3.7 or higher and pipenv for the Flask server.
 - Node.js and npm for the Next.js client.